-C Corporation: A C corporation, or C corp, is a legal entity that’s separate from its owners.
+C Corporation: A C corporation, or C corp, is a legal entity separate from its owners.
 Corporations can make a profit, be taxed, and can be held legally liable.

-Corporations offer the strongest protection to their owners from personal liability, but the cost to form a corporation is high and requires more extensive record-keeping, operational processes, and reporting.
+Corporations offer the most substantial protection to their owners from personal liability.
+Still, the cost to form a corporation is high and requires more extensive record-keeping, operational processes, and reporting.

 Corporations have an advantage when it comes to raising capital because they can raise funds by selling stock, which can also benefit attracting employees.

-S Corporation: An S corporation, or S corp, is a special type of corporation that’s designed to avoid the double taxation drawback of regular C corps.
-S corps allow profits, and some losses, to be passed through directly to the business owners’ personal income without ever being subject to corporate tax rates.
+S Corporation: An S corporation, or S corp, is designed to avoid the double taxation drawback of regular C corps.
+S corps allow profits, and some losses, to be passed through directly to the business owners’ personal income tax return without ever being subject to corporate tax rates.